Making a Difference

 For RTA if your property was valued at £90,000 and you received the fixed discount at £9,000 this represents 10% of the property value.
 If, when you sell the property, it is valued at £120,000 and you sell within three years of purchase, then the amount to be repaid will be £120,000 x 10% discount x 60%, which is £7,200.

-Under either scheme, if you choose to resell your home within ten years you must first offer it back to the Trust.
+If you choose to resell your home within ten years you must first offer it back to the Group.

 If the property you have bought is an apartment or maisonette, you will be required, under the terms of your lease, to pay a service charge to cover the cost of communal repairs, major works and services provided.
 You lease everything within the internal walls of your apartment, and will be responsible for repairs to items within your home.

-The Group is still your landlord and owns the outside structure of blocks and the common parts / areas surrounding the apartments / maisonettes such as the gardens, and so on.
+The Group is still your landlord and owns the outside structure of blocks and the common parts / areas surrounding the apartments / maisonettes such as the gardens.

 The Government publish a leaflet called ‘Want to make your home your own?’
 This is available from the Department for Communities and Local Government, along with information on the PRTB, visit www.righttobuy.communities.gov.uk